 Maybe you’ve heard the myth that once you get a divorce, your spouse has to split everything down the middle with you.
 That’s not entirely true.

 While it’s true you don’t need an attorney to file paperwork to get a divorce, getting one can be very beneficial to your case.
-Not all divorce cases will result in a trial, but consulting with an attorney to help you file all of the proper paperwork is necessary.
+Not all divorce cases will result in a trial, but an attorney can represent you through the entire process of filing for divorce, discovery, settlement negotiations, and mediation.

 If the court decides you’re eligible for spousal support, here’s what you can expect: